-Second Institute of Oceanography, Hangzhou (China) & on line
+Second Institute of Oceanography, Hangzhou (China)

 To further develop an integrative approach that includes chemistry, biogeochemistry, biochemistry, physiology and genomics to better understand biosilicification and silicifiers in past, contemporary and future oceans, the SILICAMICS 3 conference will facilitate once more the exchange of information between scientists from different ‘silicon’ disciplines and expertise, with the aim of moving forward in our understanding of the impact of silicifiers on Earth.

 The third SILICAMICS conference is organized by the Second Institute of Oceanography, Ministry of Natural Resources (P.R.
 China).
 It will be held online in October 2021 from Hangzhou (capital of Zhejiang Province, China).

 - to enhance interactions among researchers from different disciplines, such as chemistry, biochemistry, physiology, biogeochemistry and genomics, for a better understanding of silicification processes and the role of silicifiers in marine ecosystems

 - to facilitate a constructive dialogue between top-level senior scientists and early-career researchers through a Gordon-like conference format that will provide valuable and challenging opportunities for mutual learning

 - to build a niche for preparing future research proposals to obtain national and international research funding.

 After an introduction on the potential role of silicon for building block for life, this conference comprises invited conferences, oral and poster communications, about 7 themes, which include:

 - Past variations in the global silica cycle

 - Updating the Si cycle in the modern ocean